buildingSMART/BCF-XML/Documentation/README.md

 :-----------|:------------|:------------
 ReferenceLink | Yes | List of references to the topic, for example, a work request management system or an URI to a model.
 Title | No | Title of the topic.
-Priority | Yes | Topic priority.
-The list of possible values are defined in the extension schema.
+Priority | Yes | Topic priority (Predefined list in “extensions.xml”).
 Index | Yes | Number to maintain the order of the topics. **This property is deprecated and will be removed in a future release.**
-Labels | Yes | Tags for grouping Topics.
-The list of possible values are defined in the extension schema.
+Labels | Yes | Tags for grouping Topics (Predefined list in “extensions.xml”).
 CreationDate | No | Date when the topic was created.
 CreationAuthor | No | User who created the topic.
 ModifiedDate | Yes | Date when the topic was last modified.
 Exists only when Topic has been modified after creation.
 ModifiedAuthor | Yes | User who modified the topic.
 Exists only when Topic has been modified after creation.
 DueDate | Yes | Date until when the topics issue needs to be resolved.
 AssignedTo | Yes | The user to whom this topic is assigned to.
-Recommended to be in email format.
-The list of possible values are defined in the extension schema.
+Recommended to be in email format (Predefined list in “extensions.xml”).
 Description | Yes | Description of the topic.
 Stage | Yes | Stage this topic is part of (Predefined list in “extensions.xml”).